vijayverma14/puppet/installation/README.md

 `service puppet status`

+## Step 2  - Edit the host and Puppet Configuration files in both Puppet Master & Agent

+### Puppet Agent Configuration

 Edit `/etc/hosts` file and enter the hostname and IP address of your agent & master

 `xxx.xxx.xxx.xxx        puppet-agent       puppet-agent.example.com`

-### Install Puppet Master and Agent
+Edit `/etc/puppet/puppet.conf` file and enter below lines in `[agent]` section:

+`server = puppet-master puppet-master.example.com`

+To check SSL certificate location

+`puppet agent --configprint ssldir`

+To check SSL certification available

+`puppet cert list -a`

+Restart puppet service

+`service puppet restart`
+`puppet resource service puppet ensure=running`

+Check for the fingerprint of Certificate being generated

+`puppet agent --fingerprint`

-### Edit the host and Puppet Configuration files in both Puppet Master & Agent
+### Puppet Master Configuration

-### Establish secure connection between Master and Agent
+Edit `/etc/hosts` file and enter the hostname and IP address of your master
+Also enter the hostname and IP address of all agent machines if you are not using seperate DNS server

+`xxx.xxx.xxx.xxx        puppet-master       puppet-master.example.com`

+Edit `/etc/puppet/puppet.conf` file and enter below lines in `[main]` section:

+`dns_alt_names = puppet-master puppet-master.example.com`

+Generate the certificate and act as CA (Certification Authority)

+`puppet master --verbose --no-daemonize`

+Start the puppet server

+`puppet resource service puppetserver ensure=running`

+Check the available certificate requests to sing

+`puppet cert list -a`

+Sign the certificate from agent which is not showing with + sign

+`puppet cert sign <FQDN of Agent>`